Speakerfile/slate/source/index.html.md

 }
 ```

-This endpoint retrieves all Topics for an Expert.
+This endpoint retrieves all Topics for an expert.

 ### HTTP Request